 The average residential septic system discharges between 4.8 to 13.7 lbs. of nitrogen per person (US EPA, 2002).
 There are on average 2.95 persons per household in Nassau and Suffolk Counties on Long Island (US 2020 CENSUS) which amounts to a range of 14 to 40 lbs of nitrogen per household per year.
-Cesspools and deep leaching structures were never designed to remove significant amounts of nutrients. addition, low oxygen transfer and limited treatment capacity make them substandard technologies (US EPA, 2002).
-These practices coupled with increased density of some north shore communities has led to excess nitrogen loads making wastewater the largest source of nitrogen in greater than 80 % of Suffolk County Surface Waters (SCDHS 2020)
+Cesspools and deep leaching structures were never designed to remove significant amounts of nutrients.
+In addition, low oxygen transfer and limited treatment capacity make them substandard technologies (US EPA, 2002).
+All of Nassau County's bays and harbors have been identified as impaired according to the 2018 NYS 303(d) List of Impaired TMDL Waters due to pathogens.
+Onsite wastewater sources represent the largest source of Nitrogen loading to all north shore bays and harbors in Nassau County.
+Impairments from excessive nitrogen loading include hypoxia and harmful algal blooms caused by multiple phytoplankton species have been documented in recent decades.
+(Nine Key Element Watershed Plan for Nitrogen, 2022).